 - Substitution.
 One bore the sins and endured the penalty of God for many who sinned: for “us.”
 Christ is the One.
 God’s elect are the “us,” who believe Christ crucified as all of our salvation (Acts 13:48).
 Their sins were laid on Him.
 He confessed them as His own (Lev.
 16:21-22; 2 Cor.
 5:21).
 He bore them in His own body up to and upon the tree, the place of cursing (1 Pet.
 2:24).
 Now we receive the blessing of His sacrificial love (Gal.
 3:8).
 He was cursed with the curse we deserved that we might be released from that curse and blessed with the blessing that He deserves.

 - Satisfaction.
 Christ, by His death, satisfied God in the justice called for by His law.
-A full payment was made because full satisfaction was made to God for His elect.
+Full satisfaction was made to God for His elect because Christ made full payment when He willingly gave Himself in total sacrifice, in His own blood.
 The curse of God’s law is therefore removed from them.
 “Justice will not twice demand, payment first at my bleeding Surety’s hand, and then again at mine” (from John Newton).

 - Grace.
 Mercy and Truth met together in Christ on the cross.
 Righteousness and Peace kissed each other (Psalm 85:1-10; Isa.
 12:1-3; 53:3-12).
 God delivered up His Son to the full judgment of His curse against sinners.
 Zechariah 13:7 draws the dramatic picture for us.
 The curse of God’s law is compared to His sword.
 God the Father, in unspeakable grace and inflexible justice, drew the sword of His judgment and plunged it into the bosom of His own Son in full satisfaction to Himself, both in justice and in His grace towards the most ill-deserving of sinners (Eph.
 5:2).
 Nowhere is the glory of God’s grace seen more brightly than here (Heb.
 1:3; John 12:23-33; 17:1-4).
 Christ bore our sins in His own body under the curse that was pronounced upon us.
 My sins, our sins, our guilt, our shame before God, and God’s curse, all came upon the "Fellow" of Jehovah God the Father: upon God the Son.
 The Son of God in our nature bore our sins and curse under the hand of God’s chastisement.
 He bore the beatings my sins deserved (Isaiah 53:5).
 There, then, God smelled a sweet-smelling savor (Eph.
 5:2).
 My sins with all of the sins of God’s elect, were removed from me.
 Full payment has been made and received.
 God Himself has given the glad news in the Gospel Report (Isa.
 53).
 He shall never remember our sins anymore (Heb.
 10:17-18; Jer.
 50:20; Num.
 23:21)!